ariatemplates/usermanual/src/latest/templates/advanced/localization_and_resources.md

 <div data-sample="missing">Numberfield with different patterns and separators</div>

-The option **strictGrouping** allows to enforce or not the match between the number patterna and what the user typed.
+The option **strictGrouping** allows to enforce or not the match between the number pattern and what the user typed.

 When _strictGrouping_ is enabled, the following rules apply: